Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 As we can see, now the data was read from a textfile into a regular pandas `DataFrame`.
 In a similar manner, you can read data with coordinates from numerous file formats supported by pandas.
 Our data covers over 7000 airports with specific attribute information including the coordinates in the `Latitude` and `Longitude` columns.
 We can use this coordinate information for turning this data into a `GeoDataFrame` and ultimately visualizing the data on a map.
 There is a handy function in geopandas called `.points_from_xy()` for generating an array of `Point` objects based on `x` and `y` coordinates.
-This function assumes that x-coordinates represent longitude and the y-coordinates represent latitude.
+As usual, this function assumes that x-coordinates represent longitude and the y-coordinates represent latitude.
 The following code snippet shows how we can create geometries for the airports based on these coordinates:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}